timescale/docs/install/installation-kubernetes.md

 ## Install TimescaleDB using a Helm chart
 Install TimescaleDB on Kubernetes using a Helm chart with the default `values.yaml` file.
 When you use the default `values.yaml`, the user credentials are randomly generated during installation.
-When you then use the `helm upgrade` command, it does not rotate the credentials, because changing the database credentials would break the database.
+Therefore, the `helm upgrade` command does not rotate the credentials, because changing the database credentials would break the database.
 Instead, it continues to use the credentials generated during `helm install`.